Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination

 \subsubsection{Paramertic Analysis of HOUSE Filters}

-Sigma points generation in both $\delta$-HOUSE and $w$-HOUSE is in relation to a parameter, respectively.
-A total of 100 MCS are conducted to analyse the performances of two filters given different values of these parameters.
-Given the requirement of nonnegativeness of $\delta$ values in $\delta$-HOUSE, 100 values are chosen uniformly from the range of $[0, 0.2]$.
-In contrast, 100 values are chosen uniformly from the range of $[-0.1, 0.1]$ for $w$ in $w$-HOUSE, where the nonnegativeness of the last weight is not strictly necessary.
-For $\delta$-HOUSE, only 13 sets of $\delta$ values out of 100 generate valid OD solutions, among which 2 values even lead to divergent solutions.
-Shown in Fig.~\ref{fig:house_3d_rmse_vs_delta}, trial numbers 73 and 95 yield very large 3D position RMSE values since the second track.
-The rest trial numbers yield converged OD solutions and it is indicated the 3D position RMSE values decrease from the first track to the last one, reaching $\SI{232.525}{\meter}$, $\SI{158.96}{\meter}$, $\SI{65.089}{\meter}$ for each time window.
-On the contrary, all selected 100 $w$ values lead to the same converged OD solution at $\SI{232.564}{\meter}$, $\SI{158.734}{\meter}$, $\SI{58.834}{\meter}$ for three tracks, respectively.
-It is explained by the fact that weights of sigma points at each single step of $w$-HOUSE do not exceed the threshold value set up by the $w$ value so the reset of the last weight $w_{2n+1}$ is not triggered at all.
-Therefore, $w$-HOUSE shows superior robustness and stability in terms of parameter dependency in contract to $\delta$-HOUSE.
-In other words, it is easier for the newly developed $w$-HOUSE to choose a parameter of $w$ for converged estimates than the original $\delta$-HOUSE.
+The calculation of $w_{2n+1}$ of sigma points in Eq.~\ref{eq:sig_house} is associated with a specific parameter for both $\delta$-HOUSE and $w$-HOUSE.
+A total of 100 MCS were conducted to analyse the performances of these two filters with varying parameter values.
+For $\delta$-HOUSE, which requires nonnegative $\delta$ values as per Eq.~\ref{eq:weight_last}, 100 values were selected uniformly from the range of $[0, 0.2]$.
+Conversely, for $w$ in $w$-HOUSE, where the last weight's nonnegativity is not strictly necesssary (according to Eqns.~\ref{eq:pred_chol_factor_covariance} and \ref{eq:meas_chol_factor_covariance}), 100 values were selected uniformly from the range of $[-0.1, 0.1]$.

+In the case of $\delta$-HOUSE, only 13 out of 100 sets of $\delta$ values generated valid OD solutions, including 2 values leading to divergent solutions.
+As depicted in Fig.~\ref{fig:house_3d_rmse_vs_delta}, trial numbers 73 and 95 resulted in large 3D position RMSE values from the the second track onwards.
+The remaining trials yielded converged OD solutions, with the 3D position RMSE values decreasing from the first to the last track, reaching $\SI{232.525}{\meter}$, $\SI{158.96}{\meter}$, $\SI{65.089}{\meter}$ for each time window, respectively.
+According to Eq.~\ref{eq:upd_kappa}, when the kurtosis becomes small, it is intentially enlarged, causing $w_{2n+1}$ to be reset to $\delta$.
+This condition was triggered for most of the $\delta$ values in all 100 MCS.
+Consequently, $w_{2n+1}$ was reset to the value of $\delta$, and other weights were recalculated.
+However, this enlargement of kurtosis values distorts the actual state distribution, leading to filter divergence.

+On the other hand, all selected 100 $w$ values led to the same converged OD solution at $\SI{232.564}{\meter}$, $\SI{158.734}{\meter}$, $\SI{58.834}{\meter}$ for the three tracks, respectively.
+This can be attributed to the fact that the weights of sigma points at each step of $w$-HOUSE do not exceed the threshold value set by the $w$ value so the reset of the last weight $w_{2n+1}$ is never triggered.
+Therefore, $w$-HOUSE demonstrates superior robustness and stability in terms of parameter dependency compared to $\delta$-HOUSE.
+In other words, it is easier for the newly developed $w$-HOUSE to select a $w$ parameter that leads to converged estimates than it is for the original $\delta$-HOUSE.